offbynull/portmapper/README.md

     portMapper.unmapPort(mappedPort);
 ```

+If you want to use a specific port mapping protocol, you can instantiate and use PortMapper implementations directly: UpnpIgdPortMapper, NatPmpPortMapper, and PcpPortMapper.

-If you wish to talk directly to your router rather than using PortMapperFactory, you can use the Controller classes: UpnpIgdController, NatPmpController, and PcpController.
+If you want to more control over how a port mapping protocol is used, you can instantiate and use a Controller implementations directly: UpnpIgdController, NatPmpController, and PcpController.

-## Desired improvements
+## Missing Features / Desired Improvements

-* IPv6 support -- Do you have a router that uses IPv6?
-Please get in touch.
+* IPv6 support -- IPv6 support is still missing for UPnP-IGD and PCP.
+If you have a router that uses IPv6 internally or externally, please send me a message.
+* Device discovery -- NAT-PMP and PCP require a better device-discovery mechanism.
 * Further testing -- Everything here has been tested with miniupnpd and Apple's Airport router.
-If you have access to a router that uses something other than miniupnpd, please get get in touch.
+If you have access to a router that uses an implementation other than miniupnpd, please send me a message.
+* Remove Guava as a dependency.